MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/certificate-rotation-on-prem.md

 1. Always check if the SQL server certificate has expired.
 For more information, see [Set up SQL Server](setup-deploy-on-premises-pu41.md#setupsql).

-2. Check to be sure that the Active Directory Federation Service (ADFS) certificate has not expired.
+2. Check to be sure that the Active Directory Federation Service (ADFS) certificate hasn't expired.

 ## <a name="cleanupoldsfcerts"></a>Clean up old Service Fabric certificates